Policies & Procedures

 Open Record Requests

 Open Records (Right-to-Know) requests may be made to the County’s Open Records Officer (Chief Clerk Pam Matve) in person, by mail, by fax, or by email.
-Please view the Open Records Request Form (PDF) or use the online form to submit a request.
+Please view the Open Records Request Form to submit a request.

 Find Information Outside of Open Record Requests